Moecker/sdc/README.md

 # Introduction
-This GitHub Repository contains the code targeting the Behavioral Cloning Project of the Udacity Self Driving Car Nanodegree.
+This repository contains the code targeting the *Behavioral Cloning Project of the Udacity Self Driving Car Nanodegree*.
 The Behavioral Cloning Project aims to copy the human control of a car in a simulator.
 It uses a Convolutional Deep Neural Network to train a model based on virtual camera images taken from the simulator's car.

 It hence shall mimik a real conceivable training task of a real car taken images from a real road.